-Dr. Luke Zhang is an executive officer and significant shareholder of the Company; hence, he is not considered to be independent of management.
+Dr. Luke Zhang and Paul Block are executive officers of the Company; hence, they are not considered to be independent of management.

 Committees of our Board of Directors

 We have three board committees, being the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.